 Karin Hannes and Sara Coemans

 The Ideal Organization of Science: Two Simple but Utopian Proposals

 Utopia Rediscovered: A Redefinition of Utopianism in the Light of the Enclosures of the Commons

 Stock item number: 111554

-Geert Bouckaert is professor at the KU Leuven Public Governance Institute, and former president of the European Group for Public Administration, and of the International Institute of Administrative Sciences.
+Geert Bouckaert is professor at KU Leuven Public Governance Institute, and former president of both the European Group for Public Administration and the International Institute of Administrative Sciences.